 Plumbing professionals recommend a routine inspection of your home plumbing system at least twice a year.
 Doing so would prevent these minor problems from flaring up and help you avoid costly disasters.
-Springtime is one of the best times to do this, where plants are sprouting and the coldness tucked away.
+Springtime is one of the best times to do this when plants are sprouting and the coldness is tucked away.
 A good way to start is for you to know where you can look for clogged or partially blocked drains and pipe leaks.

 On the other hand, if the water level is below the overflow, it’s time to check your outlet valve.
 It is best to do a complete cistern service when you have an issue, as all the components are generally the same age and condition.
 Be also aware of hissing sounds coming from the toilet tank.
 A likely cause could be a faulty inlet valve.
 Moreover, If the toilet smells, it is an early sign of a possible blocking in the drains.
 There are many quick toilet maintenance tips that you can read online to prevent this type of problem.
 Still, it would be better to consult an expert for complex toilet leaking and clogging problems.

 Just a few steps from your toilet would be the bathroom.
 Look upwards and check if there are drips from your shower head.
 Sometimes, the showerhead can also be clogged with mineral deposits over prolonged use.
-A quick an effective hack is to wrap it with a plastic bag filled with vinegar and leave this overnight.
+A quick and effective hack is to wrap it in a plastic bag filled with vinegar and leave this overnight.
 It should soften up those stubborn clogs.

 4. Laundry Room

 A tell-tale sign of a leak is water pooling underneath your washer.
 Before you run out of clean clothes to wear and a mountain of dirty laundry piles up, it is important to check if your washing machine fills up and drains properly.

 5. Water Heater Area

 - Popping noise.
-This is caused by sediment build up at the bottom of the tank.
+This is caused by sediment buildup at the bottom of the tank.
 With this present, it will make your hot water system work harder in heating water, which will eventually lead to overheating.